-\textbf{Compressed trajectory representations} are typically generated using lossy compression, which smoothes perception errors by removing high frequency components.
-From a modeling perspective, compression reduces computational complexity.
-Related methods compress trajectories using principal component analysis \citep{jiang2023motiondiffuser}, discrete cosine transforms \citep{mao2019learning}, eigenvalue decomposition \citep{bae2023eigentrajectory}, or Bézier curves \citep{hug2020introducing}.
+\textbf{Compressed trajectory representations} are typically generated using lossy compression, which smoothes trajectories by removing high frequency components.
+From a modeling perspective, compression lowers computational complexity.
+Related methods compress trajectories using principal component analysis \cite{jiang2023motiondiffuser}, discrete cosine transforms \cite{mao2019learning}, eigenvalue decomposition \cite{bae2023eigentrajectory}, or Bézier curves \cite{hug2020introducing}.
 Unlike \citet{mao2019learning}, we compress probabilistic representations of trajectories using discrete cosine transforms.
-In contrast to \citet{jiang2023motiondiffuser, bae2023eigentrajectory}, our method is not data dependent, making it robust to dataset-specific noise.
+Unlike \cite{jiang2023motiondiffuser, bae2023eigentrajectory}, our method is not data dependent, making it robust to dataset-specific noise.